 There has been a backlash in recent years against the traditional path western society tries to impose on people.
 Leaving school, getting a job, getting married, having kids and then paying bills until you die is now not enough.
 Many are now questioning those conventional paradigms.
 The big problem is, what path do people follow without that traditional direction?
 Can taking a gap year or travelling around the world indefinitely provide an answer?

 How many people know what they want to do with their lives at a young age?
-How many know in their 30s?
-How many change their minds?
+How many know in their 20s?
+Their 30s?
+How many set off down a particular path and then change their minds?

 Many people struggle with the choice of what university course to choose, unsure if the one they are on is the right one for them.
-Others still start a career and realise it really isn’t for them, but are afraid of changing it because of a fear of the future.
-There are even those who start to resent their career and are desperately in need for a career break or a change, but won’t because of the hard work and effort they have invested in how far they have gotten already.
+Others still start a career and realise it really isn’t for them but are afraid of changing it because of a fear of the future so they get stuck on a path they don’t want to be on.
+There are even those who start to resent their career and are desperately in need for a career break or a change, but won’t because of the hard work and effort they have invested in how far they have gotten already and they are fearful they will lose all of that.

-I’m telling you from experience none of it matters.
-You can change direction as often as you like.
+I am telling you from personal experience that you and only you can choose the path you take your life down.
+None of it matters and you can even change direction as often as you like.

 I have been travelling the world now for fifteen years.
 That’s a hell of a long time.
 As a result of that I know who I am and where I want to be in life.
 I am confident in myself, my paradigms, my beliefs and my role in life, I am comfortable in my own skin and have a set of priorities and direction that I am happy with.
 Those are all things that travel has given me over the years.